golovin-igor/fluent-telegram-ui/README.md

 ## Recent Updates

+- Added screen system with navigation and callback handling
+- Implemented main screen functionality as entry point for users
+- Added back navigation with customizable text and behavior
+- Enhanced UI controls with event handling capabilities
 - Reorganized handlers into a dedicated `Handlers` namespace
 - Updated testing framework to focus on behavior rather than implementation details
 - Renamed `FluentStyle.Material` to `FluentStyle.Modern` for better design alignment